pyeve/eve-demo/README.rst

     HTTP/1.0 200 OK
     ETag: 372fbbebf54dfe61742556f17a8461ca9a6f5a11
     Last-Modified: Fri, 23 Nov 2012 08:11:19 UTC
-    (...)
+    ...

     {
         "data": {
             "status": "OK",
             "updated": "Fri, 23 Nov 2012 08:11:19 UTC",
             "_id": "50adfa4038345b1049c88a37",
-            "link": "<link rel='self' title='person' href='eve-demo.herokuapp.com/people/50adfa4038345b1049c88a37/' />",
             "etag": "372fbbebf54dfe61742556f17a8461ca9a6f5a11"
+            "_links": {"self": "..."}
         }
     }

-Right on!
 This time we got our patch in, and the server returned the new ETag.
-We also get the new ``updated`` value, which eventually will allow us to perform ``If-Modified-Since`` requests.
+We also get the new ``updated`` value, which eventually will allow us to perform subsequent ``If-Modified-Since`` requests.

 Local install
 -------------